Checklist: Documents to Show Your Family Law Attorney

 You may also consider getting a prenuptial agreement (prenup), postnuptial agreement (after getting married), or a separation agreement.

-These agreements can be complicated, but they can help protect your finances and property in the event of a death, divorce, domestic legal dispute, or legal separation.
-Agreements are helpful for property division to decide who owns what property upon death or divorce.
+These agreements can be complicated, but they can help protect your finances and property in the event of:

 If you have already signed a prenuptial agreement without seeking legal advice, the prenuptial agreement is not valid if someone forced you to sign the agreement.
-A family law attorney can help if someone forced you to sign a prenuptial agreement.
+A family law attorney can help if someone pressured you to sign a prenuptial agreement.

 Preparing To Meet a Family Law Attorney